apache/iceberg/format/spec.md

 All columns must be written to data files even if they introduce redundancy with metadata stored in manifest files (e.g. columns with identity partition transforms).
 Writing all columns provides a backup in case of corruption or bugs in the metadata layer.

+Writers are not allowed to commit files with a partition spec that contains a field with an unknown transform.

 ## Schemas and Data Types

 A table's **schema** is a list of named columns.
 All data types are either primitives or nested types, which are maps, lists, or structs.
 A table schema is also a struct type.